Search by Keyword

 Although Paul did collaborate to an unknown degree, John owns the show on this track.
 His sped-up bleary-eyed vocals dominate your attention as does his acoustic rhythm guitar work.
 George definitely breaks new ground as his intricately delivered backward guitar runs seep into the mix which command recognition.
 He also can always be counted on to fill in the odd third harmony when needed.

-Paul keeps to his ever faithful Hofner violin bass to provide the soft patter required for this song, relinquishing any temptation to overdub an ‘in your face’ bass part as done in the recently recorded “Paperback Writer” and “Rain.”
+Paul keeps to recording the bass with the backing track to provide the soft patter required for this song, relinquishing any temptation to overdub an ‘in your face’ bass part as done in the recently recorded “Paperback Writer” and “Rain.”
 His always impeccable harmony vocals are also on display, as are his collaborative backward guitar accentuations on the song’s conclusion.
 While only simple drum fills were called for, Ringo puts in a lazily appropriate performance with some highly compressed cymbal accents that ring out in the seventh measure of the longer choruses of the song.

 While John may have done much experimentation with drugs by this time, the lyrics of “I’m Only Sleeping” seem to simply depict his love for being lazy.
 He may wake up “early in the morning,” but he’s “still yawning” when he lifts his head, so he’d rather just “float upstream” into dreamland once again.
 As if expressing anger at Paul for waking him up for a writing session, he pleads “please don’t wake me, no, don’t shake me.
 Leave me as I am.”
 After all, nothing is wrong, “I’m only sleeping” anyway.